codepath/android_guides/Genymotion-2.0-Emulators-with-Google-Play-support.md

 7. After restart, open the "Play Store" app on your emulator and **sign in** with a google account.
    - If you can't find Google Play, try updating the Google Hangouts app to trigger an update to the Play Store.
+   - You may see messages that the Google+ app needs to be updated.
+You will need to go to the Google Play Store and click "Update".

 8. **Android 5.0.0 only:** If you are using Android 5.0.0, you will be prompted to update to the latest version of Google+ app.
 In addition, make sure to upgrade to at least Genymotion 2.4.0 (there appears to be issues with Genymotion 2.3.1).